-The XTERRA SB150 comes equipped with an adjustable seat attached to an oblique rail system.
-It can be locked into a position closer or farther to the pedals.
+The XTERRA SB150 has an adjustable seat attached to an oblique rail system.
+It locks into a position closer or farther to the pedals.

 The adjustment bar offers several positions so that the bike can accommodate users between 5’0″ and 6’0″ (153 – 183 cm).

-The adjustment system involves a turn-and-pull pin placed on the right side under the seat.
+The adjustment system involves a turn-and-pull pin on the right side under the seat.
 For the seat adjustment, the user must not be seated.
-Both the seat and backrest integrate 2″ (5 cm) of foam padding, delivering optimal comfort.
+The seat and backrest integrate 2″ (5 cm) foam padding, delivering optimal comfort.

 Their upholstery is a durable vinyl material.
 The backrest is not adjustable independently from the seat; it has a sturdy backbone and excellent lumbar support.

-This XTERRA exercise bike also comes equipped with two handlebars; one connects to the seat assembly and the console mast.
+This XTERRA exercise bike has two handlebars connected to the seat assembly and the console mast.
 The seat handlebars feature a set of stainless steel pulse sensors.
 In addition, the console can track your heart rate and use the HR-based workout programs by holding on to them.

 SB150 Drive and resistance

 The XTERRA SB150 integrates an 11 lb (5 kg) flywheel.
-It’s perimeter-weighted and balanced, delivering a pretty consistent momentum and a smooth pedaling motion.
-It’s also bi-directional, allowing you to pedal in reverse; however, coasting on this bike is impossible.
+It’s perimeter-weighted and balanced, delivering consistent momentum and a smooth pedaling motion.
+It’s also bi-directional, allowing you to pedal reverse; however, coasting on this bike is impossible.

 The bike’s transmission is belt-driven via a poly-v belt.
 Therefore, the pedaling motion is almost entirely silent.
 The belt doesn’t require lubrication.
 Also, it produces considerably less vibration than a chain drive.

 The crank arms are solid steel material.
-However, being a recumbent bike, standing up on the pedals is not advisable, nor is it comfortable.
+However, being a recumbent bike, standing up on the pedals is neither advisable nor comfortable.
 The included pedals are a durable nylon material.
 They’re weighted, so they always turn face-up when you remove your feet from them.
-They also come equipped with adjustable straps to stabilize your feet if needed entirely.
+They also have adjustable straps to stabilize your feet if needed.

 In terms of resistance, the SB150 features an eddy current motorized brake.
 It consists of a magnetic bracket and a small servo motor.
 As you adjust the resistance, the motor will move the magnets closer or farther to the flywheel, increasing or decreasing the resistance.

-The unit’s resistance system is exclusively digital.
-This means the resistance is adjustable only from the console.
+The monitor’s resistance system is exclusively digital and is adjustable only from the console.
 In addition, the bike requires a connected power source to adjust the resistance settings (a power adapter comes included).

-Also, the console programs control the bike’s resistance.
-Thus, if you’re going to use one of the onboard programs, the cycle will auto-adjust the pedal resistance.
+Also, the monitor’s programs control the bike’s resistance.
+Thus, if you use one of the onboard programs, the cycle will auto-adjust the pedal resistance.

 There are 24 levels of resistance available.
 Due to the relatively light flywheel, the first resistance levels are fair, generating minimal impact.
 Conversely, the top resistance settings can produce a considerably higher difficulty level, simulating a reasonably steep climb.

-Although the console does not have Bluetooth functions and is not compatible with any online fitness apps, it offers plenty of features to keep you motivated.
+Although the fitness monitor does not have Bluetooth functions and is not compatible with any online fitness apps, it offers plenty of features to keep you motivated.
 First, it features a 3.7″ LCD with a blue LED backlight and significant digits, providing excellent readability.

 You can assign target values to time, distance, and calories.
-This way, the console will count down the selected target value until it reaches zero, rather than showing the elapsed value.
+The monitor will then count down the selected target value until it reaches zero, rather than showing the elapsed value.
 Thus, you can create goals to take down for each one of your workouts.

 Distance and speed display in English units.
 Thus, there are no settings for metric units.
-The console is also not telemetric; it can only measure your pulse rate through the integrated sensors.
-It doesn’t work with wireless HR chest straps.
+Unfortunately, the fitness monitor is not telemetric and can only measure your pulse rate through integrated sensors.

 SB150 Workout programs

-There are several workout programs available on the console.
+There are several workout programs available on the fitness monitor.
 The first (P1) program is the Manual mode.
-This program allows you to exercise freely, adjusting the resistance manually, as you like, during pedaling from the Up/Down buttons.
+This program allows you to exercise freely, adjusting the resistance manually during pedaling from the Up/Down buttons.

 The following 12 programs (P2-P13) are preset.
 To give you an idea of their setup, here’s their name list: Steps, Hill, Rolling, Valley, Fat Burn, Ramp, Mountain, Intervals, Random, Plateau, Fartlek, and Precipice.
 If one of the preset programs is selected, the bike will auto-adjust the pedal resistance.